gruntwork-io/fetch/README.md

 - Download from a specific git tag, branch, or commit SHA.
 - Download a single file, a subset of files, or all files from the repo.
-- Download a binary asset from a specific release.
+- Download one or more binary assets from a specific release that match a regular expression.
 - Verify the SHA256 or SHA512 checksum of a binary asset.
 - Download from public repos, or from private repos by specifying a [GitHub Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 - Download from GitHub Enterprise.